IBM-Bluemix-Docs/containers/cs_cli_reference.md

 ### bx cs worker-reboot [-f] [--hard] CLUSTER WORKER [WORKER]
 {: #cs_worker_reboot}

 Reboot a worker node in a cluster.
-During the reboot, the state of your worker nodes does not change.
+During the reboot, the state of your worker node does not change.

 **Attention:** Rebooting a worker node can cause data corruption on the worker node.
 Use this command with caution and when you know that a reboot can help recover your worker node.
 In all other cases, [reload your worker node](#cs_worker_reload) instead.

 Before you reboot your worker node, make sure that pods are rescheduled on other worker nodes to help avoid a downtime for your app or data corruption on your worker node.

-1. List all worker nodes in your cluster and note the `name` of the worker node that you want to reboot.
+1. List all worker nodes in your cluster and note the **name** of the worker node that you want to reboot.
    ```
    kubectl get nodes
    ```
-   The `name` that is returned in this command is the private IP address that is assigned to your worker node.
+   The**name** that is returned in this command is the private IP address that is assigned to your worker node.
 You can find more information about your worker node when you run the `bx cs workers <cluster_name_or_id>` command and look for the worker node with the same **Private IP** address.
 2. Mark the worker node as unschedulable in a process that is known as cordoning.
 When you cordon a worker node, you make it unavailable for future pod scheduling.
-Use the `name` of the worker node that you retrieved in the previous step.
+Use the **name** of the worker node that you retrieved in the previous step.
    ```
    kubectl cordon <worker_name>
    ```